poppadum/dynquee/artwork/README.md

 ## `recalbox-next/`
 Authors: Recalbox Project Team

-This is a copy of system logos from the `recalbox-next` theme.
+This directory holds a copy of system logos from the `recalbox-next` theme.
 Run `update.sh` to fetch the latest version from the official gitlab repo

 Source: https://gitlab.com/recalbox/recalbox-themes/-/tree/master/themes/recalbox-next